juyelhushen/juyelhushen/README.md

 I'm a passionate Backend Engineer with a strong focus on building reliable, high-performance systems.
 My core expertise lies in Java and the Spring ecosystem, where I design and implement microservices, RESTful APIs, and robust backend logic.

-- 🔭 I’m currently diving deep into **AWS Cloud Architecture & System Design**.
+- 🔭 I'm currently diving deep into **AWS Cloud Architecture & System Design**.
-- 👯 I’m looking to collaborate on **open-source Java/Spring Boot projects**.
+- 👯 I'm looking to collaborate on **open-source Java/Spring Boot projects**.
 - 💬 Ask me about **Backend Development, Microservices, APIs, and Debugging**.
 - ⚡ Fun fact: I believe logs are a developer's best friend.
 They never lie. 😉